mzmine/mzmine_documentation/docs/system_requirements.md

 <!-- markdown-link-check-disable -->

-- Up-to-date operating system, e.g., Windows 10 or newer, recent Linux or Mac versions
+- Up-to-date operating system, e.g., Windows 10 or newer, recent Linux or MacOS (academic only) versions
 - mzmine does not require a dedicated Java installation, even though it is a Java software.
 All requirements are shipped with mzmine
 - Microsoft Visual Studio C++ Redist for Bruker raw data import [download page](https://learn.microsoft.com/de-de/cpp/windows/latest-supported-vc-redist?view=msvc-170)